nexmo-se/remote-patient-monitoring/README.md

 Max patients per Page:
 A nurse can monitor up to 10 patients(configurable) at a time in a monitoring session, and 3 patients at a time while in a call.

 When you first launch the app, you will be asked to enter a room name.
-Ensure both nurse and participant have the same room name so they can join the same session.
+Ensure both nurse and patients have the same room name so they can join the same session.

 ## Environment Variables